Namco Museum: Namco Museum 64 and Namco Museum (1999-2002)

-The GBA version does not retain high scores when powered off, which is also the case with Pac-Man Collection.
+The GBA version does not retain high scores when powered off, which is also the case with its counterpart game, Pac-Man Collection.
 On the Wii U Virtual Console, however, the Restore Point feature saves scores for both games.
 The N64 version requires a Controller Pak with eight free pages and one free slot to save high scores and settings.
 The Dreamcast version requires a VMU with eight free blocks for saving progress, while also offering a mini-game that's exclusive to the VMU titled Pac-It, with gameplay similar to Kaboom!.

 In the United States, Namco Museum for the Game Boy Advance sold 2.4 million copies and earned $37 million by August 2006.
 During the period between January 2000 and August 2006, it was the third-highest-selling game for handheld game consoles in that country.

 It was also the first time an entry had been released on PlayStation 2, Xbox, and GameCube.
 It was first released in 2001 on PlayStation 2, followed by GameCube and Xbox in 2002.

-The collection on these consoles includes all the games from Namco Museum 64 and Namco Museum for Dreamcast plus:
+The compilation on these consoles includes all the games from Namco Museum 64 and Namco Museum for Dreamcast plus: